Skip to main content

 Baconne charged, his massive frame hurtling towards Goldwynn.
 She sidestepped, tripping him with a sweep of her leg.
 The big pig crashed into a bookshelf, sending heavy tomes tumbling.

-Porrkinn squirmed free from Hopper's grip, his face twisted in a snarl.
+Porkinn squirmed free from Hopper's grip, his face twisted in a snarl.
 He lunged at Chipper, but Dapper intercepted him, their paws flying in a whirlwind of fur and claws.

 Hopper, cornered and frightened, bit down hard on Baconne’s leg, its teeth sinking into flesh.
 Baconne yowled in pain, releasing the bunny as it thumped its hind leg in distress.

 Chipper, not to be outdone, scratched Swinedell's face, its claws leaving deep gnarls in their wake.
-Swinedell howled, releasing the Chipmunk, who flew across the room, landing with a soft thud against a cookie jar, sending it whipping and the contents crashing to the floor.
+Swinedell howled, releasing the Chipper who flew across the room, landing with a soft thud against a cookie jar, sending it whipping and the contents crashing to the floor.

 Porrkinn caught off guard, stumbled backward, momentarily blinded by the flurry of fur and claws.
 Goldwynn saw her chance and lunged, her fists flying as she aimed for the pigs.
 But they were too strong, too many.
 They swatted her down, pinning her to the floor.